vwd-33/VWD/src/pages/distro/index.md

       FORLORN WINDS (usa) - "Murmurs With the Decapitated" CD: $13.00

-      FORLORN WINDS (usa) - "The Day the wolf Swallowed the Sun" CD: $13.00
+      FORLORN WINDS (usa) - "The Day the Wolf Swallowed the Sun" CD: $13.00

       FRANGAR (Ita) - "Trincerocrazia" CD: $13.00